vaunakiller/openmw-vr/README.md

 This fork is a VR port of openmw using the openxr VR standard.
-You can grab the latest binaries/sources under [Releases](https://gitlab.com/madsbuvi/openmw/-/releases) Or grab a development build from [Appveyor](https://ci.appveyor.com/project/madsbuvi/openmw-vr) (Click on any build in the jobs table, and look at the artifacts tab)
+You can grab the latest binaries/sources under [Releases](https://gitlab.com/madsbuvi/openmw/-/releases) Or grab a development build from the artifacts of any pipeline of the openxr_vr build on the gitlab.

 Current Status
 --------------